Home > Business > Commercial > SMEs: what strategy to win private sector tenders?

 Share this page :

-SMEs often wonder how to maximize their chances of success when responding to calls for tender from the private sector.
+SMEs often wonder how to maximise their chances of success when responding to private sector tenders.
 What strategies work?
-Point with Alain Wolgensinger, specialist in commercial performance optimization.
+Focus with Alain Wolgensinger, specialist in optimising sales performance.

 • Filhet-Allard Maritime (insurance broker) for CMA CGM (one of the world leaders in maritime transport and logistics)